ronanfitz/dashboard-spa/README.md

 ```
 {
   widgets: {
+    ids: [widgetName],
+    byId: {
       [widgetName]: rootReducerOfTheImportedWidget
     }
   }
+}
 ```

 * The `key` (in the above example `widgetName` should be passed to the root level component of each widget as the prop `widgetId`.
-Then each widget can look in `state.widgets[widgetId]` for the state corresponding to its widget in the redux store.
+Then each widget can look in `state.widgets.byId[widgetId]` for the state corresponding to its widget in the redux store.
 This will obviously require a refactor of the widget SPAs.

 * note that `widgetId` prop needs to be passed down the widget SPA component hierarchy. a component that wants to pass its own props to a child can do this like so: